trungkhang111005/psychic-engine/README.md

    - Refer to the motor/servo wiring instructions to correctly wire the motor and servo to the ESP32.

 ### 6.3 Demo Videos
-RC car in action and details
+RC car in details

 [![Watch me talking about the RC car and a demo of it in action](./images/thumbnail.png)](https://youtu.be/J6uigz7IrvU)

+Drifting

 [![Watch the car drifting](./images/thumbnail3.png)](https://youtu.be/YaZgg8Mr1b0?feature=shared)

-RC car testing
+Testing

 [![Watch the RC car in testing](./images/thumbnail2.png)](https://youtu.be/PcJJqVZroOI?si=CFPb1v_Qr5A0FJ0J)